+} \paragraph{Analysis of Long-Context LLMs} Long context is an essential feature of \dataset, and directly using long-context models for role-playing is an exciting topic.
+Making decisions based on extensive context tests a model’s ability to understand global data and reason from a character's perspective.
+We evaluate two long-context models: Claude3-sonnect and kimi-chat.
+As shown in Table \ref{tab:longcontext}, although the performance of long-context models is not as strong as \method, they still demonstrate potential in role-playing. \dataset, as a task requiring multiple reasoning points and an overall understanding of the context, can also serve as a vital benchmark for evaluating long-context models.

-\subsection{What influences the decision-making of LLMs?}
+\subsection{What Influences the Decision-making of LLMs?}

-\paragraph{Does the type of motivation affect the model's decision-making?} In line with the motivation types presented in Section \ref{sec:dataset_analysis}, we examine how different types of motivation influence characters' decision-making.
-For profiles, we evaluate three scenarios: using only model-generated descriptions, embedding-retrieved memories, and a combination of both.
+\paragraph{The Impact of Motivation Types} In line with the motivation types presented in Section \ref{sec:dataset_analysis}, we examine how different types of motivation influence characters' decision-making.
+For profiles, we evaluate four methods: the Incremental updating, the embedding-retrieved memory, the direct concatenation of both, and \method.
 For reasoning, we use GPT-4 uniformly.
 The results are shown in Figure \ref{fig:heat}.
-We find that for all methods, tasks requiring coherent reasoning, such as puzzles and mysteries, are not well answered.
+We find that tasks requiring coherent reasoning, such as puzzles and mysteries, are not well answered for all methods.
 This might be because these questions need multi-step reasoning and details from various memories.
-Moreover, plot-driven questions have lower accuracy when only descriptions are used for the profile.
+Moreover, plot-driven questions have lower accuracy when descriptions are used only for the profile.
 Conversely, character-driven questions are challenging to answer when relying only on memories.
 We believe this is because character summaries in descriptions better capture the overall essence of the characters, while memories provide direct access to relevant events.

-\paragraph{Does the genre of the novel affect the model's decision-making?} We use the genre tags from novels on the website to analyze the accuracy of character selection across different genres.
-We conduct experiments on the combination of human description + embedding-retrieved memories, and the reasoning model using GPT-4.
+\paragraph{The Impact of Novel Genres} We use the genre tags from novels on the website to analyze the accuracy of character selection across different genres.
+We conduct experiments on the the direct concatenation of description and memories, and the role-playing model using GPT-4.
 As depicted in Figure \ref{fig:genre}, the accuracy of science fiction, fantasy novels, and romance novels is quite high.
-This could be due to the characters in these novels often being stylized or having fixed creative patterns and archetypes.
+This could be because the characters in these novels are often stylized or have fixed creative patterns and archetypes.
 In contrast, crime and mystery novels perform poorly, which might be because they involve complex logical chains, and characters in these novels frequently take abnormal actions.
 Further details about each genre and the complete table can be found in Appendix \ref{appendix:category_1}.